 Now, WordPress is open-source, meaning that the code behind it is freely available and can be easily modified.

 In practice, this means that sites built with self-hosted WordPress can be customized to an enormous degree.
-It’s an extremely flexible tool that, in the hands of the right developer — or through the installation of the right plugins — can be adapted to meet the requirements of just about any website design project.
+It’s an extremely flexible tool that, in the hands of the right developer — or through the installation of the right WordPress plugins — can be adapted to meet the requirements of just about any website design project.

 It’s important to note however that despite the flexibility and power of self-hosted WordPress, it’s entirely possible to create and maintain a website using the platform without coding or design skills — it’s relatively easy to find and install a WordPress theme designed by a professional designer, install it, and simply add some content to it.

-And WordPress’ recently-introduced drag-and-drop tool for laying out page and post content, Gutenberg, makes content management easier than ever before for novice webmasters.
+And WordPress’ recently-introduced drag-and-drop tool for laying out page and post content, Gutenberg, makes content management pretty easy for novice WordPress webmasters.

 However, although you can create and modify a self-hosted Wordpress site without having any development skills, you will usually need to spend more time ‘joining the dots’ than if you were using Hosted Wordpress (or indeed Wix).